IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

 ## Use case : Personalized Customer Experience and Wealth Planning with AI Agents

 As organizations expand, one of the key operational activities is in managing the onboarding process efficiently and consistently.
-The complexity of coordinating multiple stakeholders, systems, and tasks often leads to delays, onboarding,miscommunication, and a fragmented new-orboard experience.
+The complexity of coordinating multiple stakeholders, systems, and tasks often leads to delays, onboarding,miscommunication, and a fragmented new-onboard experience.
 With the introduction of Onboarding system and advanced reasoning models, enterprises now have the opportunity to implement a centralized onboarding solution.

 ## Problem